hazelweakly/hazelweakly.me/src/_resume/cv.md

 Took a leading role in prioritizing security related initiatives.
 Strong focus on improving the developer experience, design systems, and architecture.

-- Created a cross-platform codebase for a design system that worked across React and React Native, allowing for seamless collaboration between design, product, and engineering teams.
+- Created a cross-platform design system that worked across React and React Native, allowing for seamless collaboration between design, product, and engineering teams.
-- Revamped developer on-boarding documentation and integrated a discoverable bootstrapping mechanism into projects, reduced on-boarding time by over 80% created future automation opportunities.
+- Revamped developer on-boarding documentation and integrated a discoverable bootstrapping mechanism into projects, reduced on-boarding time by over 80% and created future automation opportunities.
-- Designed the approach to developer environments, and implemented change management across the engineering and product teams.
+- Designed the approach to developer environments; implemented change management across the engineering and product teams, eliminating entire categories of developer errors and friction points.
-- Led adaption of `open-telemetry` in the front-end by demonstrating benefits, improving knowledge sharing, and delivering an internal talk on the results.
+- Led adaption of `open-telemetry` by demonstrating benefits, implementing integrations, improving knowledge sharing, and delivering an internal talk on the results.
+- Architected a Backend-for-Frontend architecture to facilitate rapid evolution and backwards compatibility across platforms such as iOS, Android, and the Web.

 :::